bgamari/ghc-wiki-import/records/name-spacing.md

 This proposal requires the current Haskell function composition dot operator to have spaces on both sides.
 No spaces around the dot are reserved for name-spacing: this use and the current module namespace use.
-No space to the right would be partial application (see TDNR?.
+No space to the right would be partial application (see TypeDirectedNameResolution?(TDNR).
 The dot operator should bind as tightly as possible.